Pivot Bio rakes in $430M round D as modified microbes prove their worth in agriculture – TechCrunch

 “We’ve taken what is traditionally tons and tons of physical materials, and shrunk that into a powder, like baker’s yeast, that you can fit in your hand,” Temme said (though, to be precise, the product is applied as a liquid).
 “All of a sudden managing that farm gets a little easier.
 You free up the time you would have spent sitting in the tractor applying fertilizer to the field; you’ll add our product at the same time you’d be planting your seeds.
 And you have the confidence that if a rainstorm comes through in the spring, it’s not washing it all away.
 Globally about half of all fertilizer is washed away… but microbes don’t mind.”

-Instead, the microbes just quietly sit in the soil pumping out nitrogen at a rate of up to 40 pounds per acre — a remarkably old-fashioned way to measure it (why not grams per square centimeter?) but perhaps in keeping with agriculture’s occasional anachronistic tendencies.
-Depending on the crop and environment that may be enough to do without added fertilizers at all, or it might be about half or less.
+Instead, the microbes just quietly sit in the soil pumping out nitrogen at a rate of up to 40 pounds per acre — a remarkably old-fashioned way to measure it (why not grams per square centimeter?), but perhaps in keeping with agriculture’s occasional anachronistic tendencies.
+Depending on the crop and environment, that may be enough to do without added fertilizers at all, or it might be about half or less.

 Whatever the proportion provided by the microbes, it must be tempting to employ them, because Pivot Bio tripled its revenue in 2021.
 You might wonder why they can be so sure only halfway through the year, but as they are currently only selling to farmers in the northern hemisphere and the product is applied at planting time early in the year, they’re done with sales for the year and can be sure it’s three times what they sold in 2020.